 By Robin from Washington, IA

 In a large bowl, combine the blueberries, white sugar, and lemon juice.
-In another bowl, combine the bread cubes, brown sugar, and cinnamon.

 Ask a QuestionHere are the questions asked by community members.
 Read on to see the answers provided by the ThriftyFun community or ask a new question.